Getting Child Support

 - A statement of receipts and expenses, if you are self-employed

 - A copy of your most recent tax return including your W-2, 1099 forms, unemployment or worker’s compensation statement

 - Any other documents that show any other income.

-If you do not file the financial affidavit, the court will set your child support based on other evidence.
-You will not be allowed to testify about your income unless the court determines that you did not have access to the documents.
+If you do not file the financial affidavit, the court sets your child support based on other evidence.
+You are not be allowed to testify about your income unless the court determines that you did not have access to the documents.

 If the parents do not respond to the papers or ask for a hearing, the IV-D unit can ask the court to order child support based on the information in the papers.